How to lower my tax bracket? This is on everyone’s mind these days!

-You could qualify for a solar tax credit worth thousands that will help offset your investment into a solar energy system.
+You could qualify for a solar tax credit worth thousands that will help offset your investment into a Erus Energy solar energy system.
 This in combination with the flow of energy from your system can make solar energy make a lot of cents!
+It is also a simple answer to, “how to lower my tax bracket!”

 What is the Solar Investment Tax Credit?